Rokiis1/roadmap/6.Module/test_managment.md

         4. **The application displays a list of flights that match the user's search criteria:** This is a crucial step in the flight search process.
 If the application doesn't display matching flights, users won't be able to proceed with booking.

-        5. **The application correctly sorts and filters the search results based on user preferences:** This is important for helping users find the best flight for their needs.
-However, it's less critical to the basic functionality of searching for flights, so it's listed last.
+        5. **The application correctly sorts and filters the search results based on user preferences:** It's less critical to the basic functionality of searching for flights, so it's listed last.

     - **Dependency:** Test cases that cover functionality with a lot of dependencies should be given higher priority.